-Percentage vs. Percentile
+Percentage vs. percentiles

 When we say "Percent" we are really saying "per 100".
 It is a number or ratio expressed as a fraction of 100.
 Percentile refers to the percentage of scores that are equal to or less than a given score.